UofT-DSI/sampling/README.md

 -   **.gitignore**: Files to exclude from this folder, specified by the Technical Facilitator
 -   **LICENSE**: The license for this repository.
+-   **SETUP.md**: Contains the instructions for creating and activating the environment, and installing any packages needed for this specific module.
 -   **README.md**: This file.
 -   **steps_to_ask_for_help.png**: Guide on how to ask for help.